box/developer.box.com/CONTRIBUTING.md

 ```

 This will add a new empty guide file in `./content/guides/path/to/index.md` and
-map to the url `https://box.dev/guides/path/to/`.
+map to the URL `https://box.dev/guides/path/to/`.

 ### <a name='Addingmicrocopy'></a>Adding microcopy

 To add microcopy, find the relevant file in `./content/microcopy` to add the new
 file to.
 Make sure to add a comment for every entry to provide a hint to the
-translation tream on how to translate the value.
+translation stream on how to translate the value.

 ```yaml
 // foobar: A hint for the "foobar" key that is passed to the translation team.